tubearchivist/docs/mkdocs/docs/installation/synology.md

 **From there, you should be able to start up your containers and you're good to go!**

 ### Synology Docker Upgrade
+When a new version of the image is available, you can follow the following steps to more easily upgrade your previous instance.
+!!!note "If you did not use the `latest` tag, you may have some variances in your upgrade steps.
+Those are detailed below these instructions."
+1. Go to the Registry Tab and download the newest instance of the `:latest` tag, as seen in the Installation Instructions earlier.
+2. Go to Image Tab and confirm that you have the newer version available.
+3. Stop the running `tubearchivist` container.
+4. Click on the **Settings🔽** button and choose "Duplicate settings".
+5. Choose a new name
+   - Recommended to use the existing name with a `_upgrade` appended to the end.
+6. Save and let it run the new `tubearchivist_upgrade` container.
+7. Once all of the upgrade steps for the container are completed and the web page is available again, stop the `tubearchivist_upgrade` container.
+   - Monitoring the logs is best for this action if the upgrade is taking longer than suggested in the Release Notes for the version (default: 5 minutes unless specified).
+   - If an issue occurs during the ugprade process, follow the suggested links for opening an issue so we can review and advise.
+8. After you have verified that the new container is working as intended, rename or delete the old `tubearchivist` container.
+9. With the old name now available, rename the new container from `tubearchivist_upgrade` to `tubearchivist`.
+10. Restart the `tubearchivist` container and confirm it is working again.

+!!! note "If you did not use the `latest` tag for the `tubearchivist` container, then you will instead do the following:
+   1. Shut down the old container.
+   2. Download the new image.
+   3. Follow the Installation instructions again *for just the TubeArchivist image*, using the same configurations as the existing container.
+It'll have to be named slightly differently.
+   4. After the image is now running and the upgrade of the backend files occurs, shut down the new container.
+Rename or delete the old container.
+Rename the new container to have the intended name.

 If you're still having trouble, join us on [discord](https://www.tubearchivist.com/discord) and come to the #support channel.